knoxa/knoxa.github.io/text/index.md

 ### Forms

 Many of the source documents are forms.
 These might have a tabular structure, or might have headers and footers for metadata fields.
-I use HTML _table_ elements labelled with _class_ attributes to capture this structure.
+I use HTML _table_ elements appropriately labelled with _class_ attributes to capture this structure.

 ## Semantic mark-up